hanami/guides/content/v2.0/introduction/getting-started.md

 end
 ```

-In the generated action above, `*` is used for the `request` argument because the action does not currently use the request.
+In the automatically generated home show action above, `*` is used for the `request` argument because the action does not currently use the request.

 For more details on actions, see the [Actions guide](/v2.0/actions/overview/).